-Abstracts should be a total of 2,600 characters, excluding the title.
+Abstracts should be a total of 2,600 characters (with spaces), excluding the title.
 The submission must include title, background, objective, design/methods, results, and conclusions.

 *No figures and tables are accepted in the submission process, but these will be accepted on the final poster.*

 Posters will be presented horizontally on easels.
 40x32 foam poster boards and thumb tacks will be provided for you to attach your posters.
 Alternatively, you are welcome to print your poster on a foam board in advance in order for it to be able to be propped up on the easel.